Elliptic dimers on minimal graphs and genus 1 Harnack curves: The periodic case

 defined as follows.
 Let us enumerate by~$T_1,\dots,T_r$ the elements of~$\T_1$ respecting the cyclic order, and let~$P_1,\dots,P_r$ denote the integer points on the boundary of~$N(\Gs)$ numbered so that~$P_{j+1}-P_j=[T_j]$ (where~$P_{r+1}$ stands for~$P_1$).
 Given a half-angle map~$\mapalpha\in X^\mathit{per}_\Gs$, let us write~$\alpha_j:=\alpha_{T_j}$ and denote by~$\widetilde{\alpha_j-\alpha_{j-1}}$ the unique lift in~$[0,\pi)$ of~$\alpha_j-\alpha_{j-1}\in\RR/\pi\ZZ$ (where~$\alpha_0$ stands for~$\alpha_r$).
 For~$\mapalpha\in X_\Gs^\mathit{per}$, set

 Recall that the geometric Newton polygon is defined up to translation of an element of $\ZZ^2$.
 When defining $\vphi$ above, we are fixing the integer boundary points $P_1,\dots,P_r$ of $N(\Gs)$, thus an anchoring.
-The following proposition nevertheless holds for all choices of anchoring, and answers the problem raised at the beginning of the section.
+The following proposition nevertheless holds for all choices of anchoring, and answers the problem raised at the beginning of the section. {We refer the reader to Figure~\ref{fig:amoeba} for an illustrated example.}

 \begin{prop} The image of the map~$\varphi\colon X_\Gs^\mathit{per}\to\RR^2$ is equal to the interior of the geometric Newton polygon~$N(\Gs)$ of~$\Gs$.
 Moreover, a periodic half-angle map~$\mapalpha\in X_\Gs^\mathit{per}$ induces a periodic elliptic Kasteleyn operator~$\K$ if and only if~$\varphi(\mapalpha)$ lies in~$\ZZ^2$. \end{prop}